24 February 2025

 Burnout is a complex condition with no single cause.
 However, the work environment plays a significant role.
 Some of the key contributors include:

-- Toxic Workplace Behaviour: Research from the McKinsey Health Institute (2022) indicates that toxic workplace behaviour is the single biggest predictor of burnout symptoms and intent to leave.
-When patterns of disrespect and undermining interactions persist, managers face added stress that accelerates burnout.
+Work Culture: Research from the McKinsey Health Institute (2022) indicates that toxic workplace behaviour is the single biggest predictor of burnout symptoms and intent to leave.

-- Excessive Role Demands: Today’s managers must juggle multiple responsibilities—from overseeing projects to managing people.
-The Manager Resilience Report (The Wellbeing Project 2024) identifies workload as the primary pressure point for managers.
-The constant pressure to deliver results can fuel unhealthy levels of stress.
+Role Demands: The Manager Resilience Report (The Wellbeing Project 2024) identifies workload as the primary pressure point fuelling unhealthy levels of stress for managers.

-- Lack of Adequate Support: Stepping into management is a major transition, yet many managers are ill-equipped for the role.
-A striking 77% of managers receive no managerial training upon being hired or promoted (Capterra 2024), leaving them without critical skills to lead effectively.
+Capability Gaps: Stepping into management is a major transition, yet many managers are ill-equipped for the role.
+A striking 77% of managers receive no managerial training (Capterra 2024), leaving them without critical skills to lead effectively.

-- Limited Autonomy: Middle managers often find themselves caught between top-down directives and the realities of day-to-day operations.
-With 44% reporting a lack of autonomy in decision-making (HR Digest 2023), managers may feel disillusioned and disengaged when they are unable to shape the projects or processes they oversee.
+Low Autonomy: Middle managers are caught between top-down directives and day-to-day operations.
+With 44% reporting a lack of autonomy in decision-making (HR Digest 2023), managers may feel unable to shape the projects they oversee.

 How to Prevent Manager Burnout